 The school’s website positions careers, leadership, and wider experience as central, for example through Student Parliament, the Duke of Edinburgh’s Award, and the Combined Cadet Force.
 For many families, the right question is whether these experiences translate into clearer post-16 and post-18 choices for your child, including strong technical pathways, apprenticeships, and local employer engagement.

 Year 7 entry is coordinated through Worcestershire County Council.
-The council’s 2026 to 2027 secondary admissions guide states that applications for September 2026 entry open on 01 September 2025 and close on 31 October 2025, with offers issued on 02 March 2026.
+For September 2027 entry, the on-time secondary application deadline is 31 October 2026, with offers issued on 01 March 2027.

 Baxter’s admissions page reinforces that late applications are ranked below on-time applications and that in-year admissions are handled via the local authority, with direct school contact used mainly for queries.